dan-osull/rob/README.md

 1. You have enabled [Windows Developer Mode](https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development), which lets normal users create symlinks.
 2. You are not copying from a protected area of the operating system, like Program Files.
-3. You run **rob add** with the **--dont-copy-permissions** flag, as you tyoically need admin access to set permissions.
+3. You run **rob add** with the **--dont-copy-permissions** flag, as you typically need admin access to set permissions.
 This could have negative implications for security.

 Because `rob` is designed for games, which are usually in Program Files, in practice it is easiest to run the tool from an admin Command Prompt.

-## Can't I just copy a folder and make a symlink myself?
+## Can't I just move a folder and make a symlink myself?

 Shut up.